It’s Men’s Sexual Health Week!

 Whole Grains

-Replacing refined carbohydrates with whole grains can play a role in keeping your weight trim and healthy.
-Obesity is linked to low sperm counts and increased oxidative stress, which can lead to a type of sperm damage known as DNA fragmentation.
-Even without taking obesity into account, research found eating a healthy diet filled with whole grains and the other foods mentioned in this article can improve the quality of semen and therefore enhance male fertility.
+Replacing refined carbohydrates with high-fiber grains can play a role in keeping your weight trim and healthy.
+Obesity is linked to low sperm counts and increased oxidative stress, which can lead to a type of damage known as DNA fragmentation.
+Even without taking obesity into account, research found eating a healthy diet filled with high-fiber grains and the other foods mentioned in this article can improve the quality of semen and therefore enhance male reproductive health.

 Pomegranate Juice

 Research in men found that drinking pomegranate juice may lead to better erectile function.
 In rodent research, juice from pomegranates protected the testicles from oxidative stress caused by a toxin.
-It also is good for the prostate gland and supports a healthy heart
+In addition to supporting the male reproductive system, it also is good for the prostate gland and supports a healthy heart.

 Dark Chocolate

 Dark chocolate is rich in the amino acid L-arginine.
 As mentioned earlier, L-arginine increases blood flow to the penis, which leads to harder erections.
-A study in rabbits found that feeding the animals chocolate increased sperm production.
+A study in rabbits found that feeding the animals chocolate increased sperm production, indicating that it's good for testicular health.

 Here are some questions men ask about testicle health.
 Men having fertility issues or who are concerned about testicular cancer should always consult with their healthcare provider to get their most serious questions answered.